Subscribe to updates

 Scrutiny Report

-The committee was scheduled to review the Scrutiny Report, which included the Forward Plan for the municipal year.
-Members were invited to view the plan and make suggestions for items to be considered in the 2025-26 cycle.
-The report indicated no strategic, financial, resource, legal, risk, equalities, climate, or security implications arising from its consideration.
+The committee was scheduled to review the Scrutiny Report, presented by the Town Clerk.
+This report was the second of the municipal year, and members were invited to view the Forward Plan and make suggestions for items to be considered in the 2025-26 cycle.
+The report indicated no strategic, financial, resource, legal, risk, equalities, climate, or security implications.
+Members were asked to note the report and appendices and to make suggestions for the Forward Plan.

 Public Participation